-Public Comment Review Tool – CWG-Stewardship 2nd Draft Proposal – Version 22 May 2015
+Public Comment Review Tool – CWG-Stewardship 2nd Draft Proposal – Version 26 May 2015

-This document incorporates all (44) submissions received up until the deadline on 20 May at 23:59 UTC.
+This document incorporates all (45) submissions received up until the deadline on 20 May at 23:59 UTC as well as the (8) late submissions, for a total of (53) submissions.

-As of 22 May at 16:00 UTC, there are (7) late submissions.
-These submissions have not yet been incorporated in this document.

 The CWG-Stewardship has also extended the comment period for those who are reliant on translations.
 Those submissions are expected by 26 May at 23:59 UTC.